 TEST FOR RADON Not all components required for venting soil gas are installed.
-Testing should be conducted as possible. soon as lf low concentrations are indicated, be certain to test under at least two different seasonal conditions, to include the heating season.
+Testing should be conducted as soon as possible. lf low concentrations are indicated, be certain to test under at least two different seasonal conditions, to include the heating season.